 Every surgery, no matter how small, carries some measure of risk.
 But a negligent doctor can skyrocket that risk to the heavens.
-If you’ve suffered surgery complications because of a preventable error, you may be able to file a malpractice claim.
+If you’ve suffered complications because of a preventable surgical error, you may be able to file a successful medical malpractice claim.
 Read on to find out when and how you can sue for surgery complications.
 You can also contact Hampton & King with any questions, risk-free and with no obligations.

 Here’s what needs to happen in order to sue for surgery complications:

 - A preventable mistake took place during the surgery.

 - The surgical error breached the “standard of care”.
 This means that the surgeon did something other competent medical professionals in that position wouldn’t do.

 - You suffered a significant injury or loss because of the mistake.

 When people file medical malpractice claims, they have the burden of showing what the standard of care for their specific surgery was.
 They also have to prove that the surgeon deviated from it.
 Sounds like a tall order, right?
 At this point, you’re probably wishing you had studied medicine.
 Or if you did study medicine, that you had focused on a different field.

 Let us ease your mind.
 When we say “you have the burden”, we don’t mean you have to understand all the medical jargon (and how it applies to the law) backward and forwards.
 That’s a job for your legal team!

 Your lawyers won’t have a stack of medical degrees either.
 But they have access to medical experts who do.
 And those experts can provide testimony to support your case.
 This is essential to building your case and getting justice (and compensation) for what happened to you.
 They can also answer if you can sue for surgery complications.

 Surgical Complications Due To Medical Malpractice